Push-to-talk: Mobile phones

-Push-to-talk over cellular (PoC) is a service option for a cellular phone network that enables subscribers to use their phones as walkie-talkies with unlimited range.
+Push-to-talk over cellular (PTToC) is a service option for a cellular phone network that enables subscribers to use their phones as walkie-talkies with unlimited range.
 A typical push-to-talk connection connects almost instantly.
 A significant advantage of PTT is the ability for a single person to reach an active talk group with a single button press; users don't need to make several telephone calls to coordinate with a group.

-Push-to-talk cellular calls similarly provide half-duplex communications — while one person transmits, the other(s) receive.
+Push-to-talk cellular calls similarly provide half-duplex communications – while one person transmits, the other(s) receive.
 This combines the operational advantages of PTT with the interference resistance and other virtues of mobile phones.
-Manufacturers of (POC or PoC) hardware include ToooAir and Hytera.
+Manufacturers of (POC or PoC) hardware include ToooAir and Hytera US Inc.

 Mobile push-to-talk services, offered by some mobile carriers directly as well as by independent companies, adds PTT functionality to smartphones and specialized mobile handsets (hand portable and mobile/base station PTT Radio Terminals).
 In addition to mobile handsets, some services also work on a laptop, desktop, and tablet computers.

 Smartphone and computer apps

 Recent development in PTT communications is the appearance of apps on smartphones, some of which can function on multiple platforms.
 Wireless carrier-grade PTT systems have adapted to and adopted the smartphone platform by providing downloadable apps that support their PTT systems across many mobile platforms.
-Over-the-top (OTT) applications are not dependent on a specific carrier and nearly as fast as carrier implementations.
+Over-the-top (OTT) applications do not depend on a specific carrier or type of communication network, and may be slower than carrier implementations.